Frequently Asked Questions

 The earlier you declare a major, the more focused your academic experience can be.
 Declaring a major early also helps keep you on track to graduate in a timely way.
 Declaring too early, however, can lead you to change majors multiple times.
 The Undergraduate Academic Advisors are available to sit down with you and help you think through your academic goals.
-When you are ready to declare a major or a minor or to switch majors or minors, please complete and submit the Undergraduate Selection/Change of Major/Minor and/or Adviser Form.
+When you are ready to declare a major or a minor or to switch majors or minors, please complete and submit the Change of Curriculum Form

 It helps to be prepared before you meet with your Undergraduate Academic Advisor or your program major faculty advisor.
 First-year and sophomore advising guides and a list of general education requirements are available to you on the UIS General Education website.
 Your program major can provide you with your upper level major requirements and when they will be offered.
 By combining your gen ed requirements and major requirements, you will be able to determine your course options at UIS.
 In addition to reading about the requirements and fleshing out your plan, we recommend that you meet with an advisor prior to registering for courses, and first year students will be required to meet with an Undergraduate Academic Advisor prior to registering for courses.
 When you meet with an advisor, please come prepared with an idea of the classes you need and want.

 Only freshmen (students who bring in fewer than 30 hours of college credit) are responsible for Comparative Societies courses.
 Freshmen should take one Comparative Societies course (3 hours), either a Comparative Societies Humanities or a Comparative Societies Social Science.
 Exceptions to that policy are rare and should be handled by the Undergraduate Academic Advising Center.

 If you have questions about the Comparative Societies courses or these policies please contact the Office of Advising Services, Information and Support at email@example.com or the Office of Undergraduate Education at firstname.lastname@example.org.

 Check your UIS email account for updates, communication from the Office of Advising Services, Information and Support (email@example.com) and important deadlines.
 The Undergraduate Academic Advisors will help you understand the academic and administrative processes of UIS and will strive to understand each advisee’s concerns affecting academic progress.
 Whether you are a first-year student, sophomore, or upper division student, it is important that you stay on track with your general education requirements.
 As a UIS student, you are responsible for understanding and meeting your general education, program, and graduation requirements.
-The Undergraduate Academic Advising Center, your major faculty advisor, and Admissions and Records work together to assist you in doing so.
+The Office of Advising Services, Information and Support, your major faculty advisor, and Admissions and Records work together to assist you in doing so.
 Additionally, the Advising Center staff in conjunction with the Career Development Center staff can assist you in developing your educational and career goals.
 We urge you to be proactive in contacting us and following through on advice.

 You are!
 You assume final responsibility for course scheduling, program planning and successful completion of graduation requirements.
 Maintaining a positive relationship with your Undergraduate Academic Advisor and with your program major and/or minor advisor(s) is key to meeting this responsibility.